kb1dds/dowker_statistics/README.md

 # TODO:

-* Jaehee:
+## Jaehee: R library skeleton structure
+ - Need CRAN-unique package name: `dowkerr`
+ - Developers need to install some packages
+ - We will need some official unit tests
+ - repo directory structure
+ - License = Apache 2.0

- - Example (summer) code:
+## Jaehee: Example (summer) code:
-  .
-Uploading and documenting as appropriate
+ - Uploading and documenting as appropriate
-  .
-Fixed `gutenbergr` dependency by using old version.
+ - Fixed `gutenbergr` dependency by using old version.
 Will include instructions for this...
- - R library skeleton structure
-  .
-Need CRAN-unique package name: `dowkerr`
-  .
-Developers need to install some packages
-  .
-We will need some official unit tests
-  . repo directory structure
-  .
-License = Apache 2.0

-* Tate: Create inconsistent edges tool
+## Tate: Create inconsistent edges tool
 Input:
   1. Dowker table of feature patterns and observation sets

 Output:
   1. Table of pairs of feature patterns with new column for weight counts for each.

-Constraint: the feature pattern 1 is a subset of feature pattern 2...
+Constraint: the feature pattern 1 is a subset of feature pattern 2 ...
 Also might only include inconsistent edges

 Comment: it might be more efficient to start from the Relation table...
 Look closely at the Dowker graph code in Python

-* Robinson: Dowker splitting tool
+## Robinson: Dowker splitting tool
  - Initial draft written and committed to `dowker_splitting` branch
  - Try on PDF datasets (probably make it run faster)

-* Robinson: Create `dowker_probability`:
+## Robinson: Create `dowker_probability`:
 Input:
   1. Dowker table of feature patterns and observation sets
   2. Training table: observations, classes (factor)